Quick Links: Hospital and Providers Relief (Español) | Small Business Relief (Español) | Individual and Family Relief (Español)

 Outlook in New Jersey

-Slowing the Spread: As of June 26, there are 170,196 confirmed cases, 13,018 confirmed deaths, and 1,854 probable deaths in our state, including approximately 25,041 cases in New Jersey's Ninth Congressional District.
-These statistics are tragic, but thanks to Governor Phil Murphy's swift action as well as the efforts of New Jerseyans practicing social distancing, we have flattened the curve in our state.
-Since COVID-19 cases peaked in New Jersey in mid-April, statewide hospitalizations are down by 89%, with a 30% reduction in the past two weeks.
+Slowing the Spread: As of July 24, there are 180,790 confirmed cases and 15,809 deaths in our state, including approximately 25,919 cases in New Jersey’s Ninth Congressional District.
+These statistics are tragic, but thanks to Governor Phil Murphy’s swift action as well as the efforts of New Jerseyans practicing social distancing, we have flattened the curve in our state.
+Since COVID-19 cases peaked in New Jersey in mid-April, new hospitalizations are down by 96% and continue to trend positively.

-Unemployment: As of June 25, the New Jersey Department of Labor and Workforce Development has dispersed more than $5.6 billion in federal unemployment benefits and $2.6 billion in state unemployment benefits to more than 1.2 million people.
-This represents payments to over 28% of our state workforce.
+Unemployment: The New Jersey Department of Labor and Workforce Development (NJDOL) has dispersed more than $9.2 billion in federal unemployment benefits and $3.6 billion in state unemployment benefits to over 1.44 million workers.
+The number of new unemployment applications rose 8.8% last week, with 28,063 initial claims.

 Federal Support for New Jersey